-The Audit Committee is responsible for ensuring that the financial performance of the Group is properly reported on and monitored and for meeting the auditors and reviewing the reports from the auditors relating to accounts and internal control systems.
+The Audit Committee is responsible for ensuring that the financial performance of the Group is thoroughly reported on and monitored.
+In addition it reviews the reports from the auditors relating to accounts and internal control systems.
 It meets at least once a year with the auditors.
 The Audit Committee is comprised of Susan Ball and Patrick Clase and is chaired by Susan Ball.